-- 4.1.86 The Borough Plan Publication Draft seeks to allocate sites to meet the objectively assessed need for the Borough in full and as much of Coventry's overspill as possible.
-As the need targets are led by the Borough Council's ability to identify deliverable and viable sites it is concluded that the 'reasonable' alternatives sites are the following six employment allocation sites, namely: - Faultlands (Bermuda East) EMP 1 (Previously Econ 2 & AR13K); - Phoenix Way/Wilsons Lane EMP 2 (Previously NB125 or AR13H, AR13I & P4); - Coventry Road EMP 4 (Previously Econ 2 or AR13J & WB03); - Caldwell Road EMP 5; - Longford Road EMP 6; - Bowling Green Lane EMP 7 (Previously HE01). - 4.1.87 The Assessment matrices for all the housing site options are presented at Appendix D. For completeness the matrices for the Land at Griff Lane and Land at Prologis are also included. - 4.1.88 Each of the site options has a dedicated 'delivery policy'.
-The assessment has considered the allocation and the associated policy as a package.
-A summary of the conclusions for each housing site/policy presented in the Borough Plan Publication Draft is set out in Table 9 below.
+- 4.1.94 Since the submission of the Borough Plan Publication Plan (2017), planning Permission has been granted on appeal for residential uses on the Land at Caldwell Lane (EMP5).
+Consequently, the Council proposes to delete this potential site for employment uses (MM123). - 4.1.95 Based on the findings of the Review, the removal of the Land at Caldwell Lane and the inclusion of Land at Prologis Park as an allocated Employment Site the Council has identified a total of 107.8ha of employment land as a Main Modification to the Publication Plan (MM9). - 4.1.96 The Borough Plan Publication Plan incorporating Main Modifications seeks to allocate sites to meet the objectively assessed need for employment land in the Borough in full and as much of Coventry's overspill as possible.
+As the need targets are led by the Borough Council's ability to identify deliverable and viable sites it is concluded that the 'reasonable' alternatives sites are the following six employment allocation sites, namely: - Faultlands (Bermuda East) EMP 1 (Previously Econ 2 & AR13K); - Pickards Way/Wilsons Lane EMP 2 (Previously NB125 or AR13H, AR13I & P4); - Land at Prologis Park EMP 3 (previously EMP 3 and ECON 3); - Coventry Road EMP 4 (Previously Econ 2 or AR13J & WB03); - Longford Road EMP 6; - Bowling Green Lane EMP 7 (Previously HE01). - 4.1.97 The Assessment matrices for all the employment site options are presented at Appendix E. For completeness the matrices for the Land at Griff Lane are also included.

+4.1.98 Each of the site options has a dedicated 'delivery policy'.
+The assessment has considered the allocation and the associated policy, including any Main Modifications, as a package.
+A summary of the conclusions for each housing site/policy presented in the Borough Plan - Publication Plan incorporating Main Modifications is set out in Table 9 below.